adityakamath/adityakamath.github.io/projects.md

 	<img align="right" width="200" height="200" src="https://adityakamath.github.io/assets/img/akros_holo_circle.png" />
 </figure>

-As the lockdown(s) extended into 2021, I decided to build an autonomous mecanum-wheel based ROS robot.
-I used a 2D LiDAR scanner, a tracking/odometry sensor (Intel T265 camera) and a depth camera (OAK-D) to build a robot that can autonomously map and navigate in my studio apartment.
-I also implemented additional features such as closed loop (holonomic) motion control, life-long SLAM and behavior trees.
-The entire system was developed using the ROS1 navigation stack on a Raspberry Pi 4.
+Through 2021, I built and programmed an autonomous mecanum-wheel based robot using ROS1 on a Raspberry Pi 4.
+I used a 2D LiDAR, a visual-inertial odometry camera (Intel T265), and wheel odometry to build a robot that can autonomously map and navigate in my studio apartment.
+I also implemented additional features such as teleop assist/mixing, closed loop (holonomic) motion control, life-long SLAM and behavior trees.

 ### [Jetson Robot Platforms - JetRacer, JetBot](https://github.com/adityakamath/jetbot2_ws)
 #### 2020 |